ivankristianto/ivankristianto/README.md

 🕸 GDE in Web Technology
 ❤️ Contribute to WordPress and #id_ID Polyglot Locale Manager
 📬 Find me on Twitter [ivankrisdotcom](https://twitter.com/ivankrisdotcom)
-🌱 I’m currently learning TensorFlow and Automation with Raspberry Pi
+🌱 Learning Site Performance Audit and Web API

 <!--
 **ivankristianto/ivankristianto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.